Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Results

 \subsubsection{Main Results}

-We consider the 14 commonly used few-shot benchmark datasets following \cite{zhou2022coop, zhou2022conditional, bahng2022visual}.
-As shown in Tab. \ref{tab:fs14}, while BAR and VP undergo large performance variations across 14 datasets, BlackVIPs boast consistently high performance (i.e., improve the zero-shot performance on 13 and 14 over 14 datasets).
-Specifically, BAR shows promising results on the tasks that require understanding coarse semantics (DTD \cite{6909856}, EuroSAT \cite{helber2019eurosat}, and RESISC \cite{7891544}), but fails to show competitiveness on CLEVR \cite{johnson2017clevr} that requires visual reasoning (counting objects) by capturing the overall image semantics.
-Meanwhile, BlackVIP performs well across various tasks by extending or limiting the region of attention of the black-box target PTM (Fig. \ref{fig:gcam_main}), which denotes that BlackVIP is a high-capability prompt learner that robustly adapts the PTM to diverse downstream tasks. \cd{ Overall, BlackVIP-SE also shows remarkable performance improvements that are comparable to BlackVIP while significantly faster and lighter.
-We speculate that BlackVIP-SE excels on the datasets where the input feature space has a relatively low intrinsic dimensionality \cite{li2018measuring, pope2021intrinsic}, such as SVHN, so the PCA-based approaches can find a sufficiently expressive low-dimensional manifold \cite{hastie2009elements}. }
+We conduct a main validation on 14 commonly used benchmarks \cite{zhou2022coop, zhou2022conditional, bahng2022visual}.
+As shown in Tab. \ref{tab:fs14}, while BAR and VP undergo large performance variations across datasets, BlackVIPs show consistently high performance, i.e., improve performance from ZS on 13 over 14 datasets for BlackVIP and 14 over 14 for BlackVIP-SE.
+Specifically, BAR shows promising results on tasks that require understanding coarse semantics (DTD \cite{6909856}, EuroSAT \cite{helber2019eurosat}, and RESISC \cite{7891544}), but does not show competitiveness in CLEVR \cite{johnson2017clevr} that requires visual reasoning (counting objects) by capturing the general semantics of the image.
+Meanwhile, BlackVIP performs well on various tasks by extending or limiting the region of attention of the black-box PTM (Fig. \ref{fig:gcam_main}), which denotes that BlackVIP is a high-capability prompt learner that adapts a PTM to various downstream tasks.
+Overall, BlackVIP-SE also shows remarkable performance gains that are comparable to BlackVIP but significantly faster.